What is website visitor tracking?

 There are many similarities in terms of core product features (see discussion below).
 After all, these vendors are trying to solve the same essential problems for B2B lead generation, while adding their own special twists where they can demonstrate some proprietary value-add.

-Vendor and Product Profiles
+Website Visitor Tracking – Vendor and Product Profiles

 I’ve included the following 12 prominent vendors so far.
 Company profiles and their short product intro videos start just a bit further below.
+My goal is to help identify and introduce many of the best website tracking software solutions available today.

 Click on any link below to jump to a specific profile further down this page.